CampusEatsUofT/.github/documentations/firestore_collections/grab_and_go_schedule_schema.md

 ### Grab And Go Schedule

-Grab And Go Schedule Documents (path: `grabAndGoSchedules/{locationId}`, represented by `GrabAndGoScheduleModel`), stores pre-defined grab and go location.
+Grab And Go Schedule Documents (path: `grabAndGoSchedules/{locationId}`, represented by `GrabAndGoScheduleModel`), stores pre-defined schedule.
 This document is public.
 This document contains no sub-collection.

 ```